chmerdon/ExtendableFEM.jl/docs/src/pdesolvers.md

 ## Parallel Assembly

 Within the solve call, all operators will be assembled according to their configured parameters.
-Whenn the :parallel switch option is used, the operators will be assembled in parallel based on the color partitions within the grid.
+Whenn 'parallel = true' is used, the operators will be assembled in parallel based on the color partitions within the grid.
 Hence, the used grid must provide partitions, see [Documentation of ExtendableGrids.jl on Partitioning](https://j-fu.github.io/ExtendableGrids.jl/stable/partitioning/) for details.
 Also the sparse system matrix needs to be able to work on different